 The flexibility of the curriculum and the wide range of courses dealt with enable the Department to train students for many types of jobs where a knowledge of technical agriculture and the economic principles applicable to agriculture are useful.
 Students have a choice of subjects in Farm Management, Marketing, Policy, and other phases of farm economics, as well as in the principles of agricultural economics around which all these applied courses are built.
 The degree of Bachelor of Science in Agricultural Economics may be earned under the provisions of the General Curriculum in Agriculture.
-The number of courses required of students majoring in Agricultural Economics is kept at a minimum.
-In addition to the requirements of the General Curriculum in Agriculture, only these courses are required:
+In addition to the requirements of the General Curriculum in Agriculture, the following courses are required for students majoring in Agricultural Economics:

+Credits

 AGR.
 ECON.
+303 Farm Management I 3

-303 AGR.
+AGR.
 ECON.
+533 Agricultural Policy .
+3

-533 AGR.
+AGR.
 ECON.
+551, 552 Agricultural Economic Theory .
+6

+ECON.
+401 Principles of Accounting 3

-551, 552 ECON.
-401 STAT.
-311
+STAT.
+311 Introduction to Statistics 3

+Elective Course in Marketing 3

+-

+21